 In recognition of the importance of mentally healthy workforce, the MCA and its partners have worked to build industry understanding and capacity, including the leading Blueprint for mental health and Wellbeing Industry guide.

-MATES in Mining offers help to men who can be reluctant to seek it through building communities of people who know what to look out for and help their mates.
+MATES in Mining offers help to those who can be reluctant to seek it through building communities of people who know what to look out for and help their mates.
 This independent charity – supported by both unions and the mining industry – has rolled out its program at 15 mine sites across NSW, Qld, NT and WA following pilots at Glencore’s Clermont and Glendell mines.

 A peer support program called Mates Helping Mates – a volunteer program which trains employees to assist work mates affected by personal and work challenges – is in place at the New Hope Group.